anineolafsen/rollcall-event/README.md

 ### ⚠️ Environment Variables

-- Environment variables are currently included in this repository to allow the product owner and reviewers to test without configuring `application.development.json` and `.env`.
+- Environment variables needs to be configured to test the application.
-- These variables will become non-functional once the supporting services are decommissioned post-review.
+- Files to be configured are `application.development.json` and `.env`.

 #### Backend (`appsettings.development.json` in `/backend`)
 ```json